cryovat/writings/sneik.md

 As you will see later, games are centered around **loops**.
 Usually there may be 60 iterations per second, but there may be more (or less).
 If we wanted to respond to a key press, we could run our code when the key is down.
-However, if the user held it down for a second, it would be called a lot of times!
+However, if the user held it down for a second, it would be called a lot of times, and we didn't plan to let them launch that many missiles!

 The next function and the **isDown** table we set aside at the start helps us keep track of when a key has been **pressed**.
 By pressed, we mean that the key was down